Microscopic theory of spin Seebeck effect in antiferromagnets: Tunneling Spin Current

 \section{Tunneling Spin Current}

-This section is devoted to explaining the generic formula of tunneling spin current from a magnet to a metal, which will be applied to the SSE of antiferromagnets in the next section.
-The detail of calculations is in Appendix and we here mainly discuss the important nature of the formula.
-As we shortly mentioned in the Introduction, the tunneling spin current is proportional to measured SSE voltage in the metal.
-Therefore, one can understand several parameter (e.g., magnetic field, temperature, etc.) dependence of the spin current from the SSE voltage.
-And it is enough to compute the tunneling spin current instead of SSE voltage.
-In Secs.~\ref{SubSec:SpinCurrent}- \ref{SubSec:SpinCurrent_Cant}, based on the approach of non-equilibrium Green's function, we derive the formula of the thermally generated DC spin current tunneling from the antiferromagnetic insulator to the paramagnetic metal via the interfacial interaction~\cite{Jauho1994,Adachi2011,Ohnuma2013}.
-This type of tunneling current formula was first developed in the mesoscopic physics field to analyze the tunneling electric current from left to right leads through a quantum dot~\cite{Jauho1994}.
-Adachi, {\it et al}, applied this approach to the SSE in bilayer systems of a ferromagnet and a metal~\cite{Adachi2011}.
-The driving force for electric current is a chemical potential gradient (i.e., electric field) in the dot systems, while that for spin current is a temperature gradient.
-This spin current formula has been applied and developed to SSEs of different magnets such as a 1D spin liquid~\cite{Hirobe2017d}, a spin-nematic liquid~\cite{Hirobe2019}, and a spin-Peierls state~\cite{Chen2021}.
-The formula has succeeded in explaining the magnetic-field dependence of these SSEs in a semi-quantitative level.
-We will use it to the SSE in antiferromagnets.
+This section explains the generic formula of tunneling spin current from a magnet to a metal, which will be applied to the SSE of antiferromagnets in the next section.
+The calculation details are in App.~\ref{App:PerturbativeCalculation}, and here, we mainly discuss the important nature of the formula.
+We note that if we apply a temperature gradient in the setup of Fig.~\ref{FIG:SSE-Antiferromagnets} and a long time passes, a NESS is realized.
+In the present study, we will always focus on such a NESS with a finite tunneling spin current.

+As we briefly mentioned in the Introduction, the tunneling spin current is proportional to the measured SSE voltage in the metal~\cite{Saitoh2006,Valenzuela2006,Kimura2007}.
+Therefore, one can understand the dependences of several parameters (such as magnetic field and temperature) on the spin current from the SSE voltage.
+Additionally, it is enough to compute the tunneling spin current instead of the SSE voltage.
+In Secs.~\ref{SubSec:SpinCurrent}- \ref{SubSec:SpinCurrent_Cant}, based on the approach of non-equilibrium Green's function, we derive the formula of the thermally generated DC spin current tunneling from an antiferromagnetic insulator to a paramagnetic metal via the interfacial interaction~\cite{Jauho1994,Adachi2011,Ohnuma2013}.
+This type of tunneling-current formula was first developed in mesoscopic physics to analyze the tunneling electric current from left to right leads through a quantum dot~\cite{Jauho1994}.
+Adachi, {\it et al}, applied this approach to the SSE in bilayer systems consisting of a ferromagnet and a metal~\cite{Adachi2011}.
+The driving force for electric current is a chemical potential gradient (i.e., electric field) in the dot systems, whereas that for spin current is a temperature gradient.
+This spin-current formula has been applied and developed to SSEs of different magnets such as a 1D spin liquid~\cite{Hirobe2017d}, a spin-nematic liquid~\cite{Hirobe2019}, and a spin-Peierls state~\cite{Chen2021}.
+The formula has succeeded in explaining the magnetic-field dependence of these SSEs on a semi-quantitative level.
+We will apply it to the SSE in antiferromagnets.